MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 <b><p align="center">Notebook - automl.ipynb - Code Snapshot - Best Model Deployment Query</p></b>

-As can be seen, a sample data input 1 in JSON format is sent to the deployed model.
-Additional code for the requests and response objects as shown below the JSON data is executed and the model then returns an appropriate response - whether 1 (for Yes) or 0 (For No) as the prediction for DEATH_EVENT.
+As can be seen above, a sample data input (input_data_point_1 in JSON format) is sent to the deployed model.
+Additional code for the requests and response objects as shown is executed and the model then returns an appropriate response - whether 1 (for Yes) or 0 (For No) as the prediction for DEATH_EVENT.

 For the data point queried, the deployed web service gives a response as : prediction  "{\"result\": [1]}"

 ## Freeing Up Azure ML Resources

-The 3 major Azure ML Resources used in the project - deployed web service, the AutoML / Hyperdrive compute cluster & the compute used for the notebooks are deleted as shown in the screenshots below:
+The 3 major Azure ML Resources used in the project - the <b>deployed web service - 'automl-deploy-2'</b>, the <b>AutoML / Hyperdrive compute cluster - 'MK-1B08-CC'</b> & the <b>compute - 'MK-1B08-NB-Compute'</b> used for the notebooks are deleted as shown in the screenshots below:

 ![Figure  - Microsoft Udacity Azure ML Scholarship Capstone Project Overview  ](http://www.kaytek.co.in/images/msudp3/1B11_MK_MSUD_Azure_ML_Scholarship_Capstone_Project_AutoML_Deployed_Model_Web_Service_Deletion.png)